pinapelz/two-torial-dx/docs/errorcodes/sega.md

 ### 0000

-!!! tip "Unexpected Error Occured"
+!!! tip "Unexpected Error Occurred"

     Data is corrupt, incomplete, or incorrectly modified.
     Redownload data from trusted source.

 ### 0032

-!!! tip "Unexpected Error Occured"
+!!! tip "Unexpected Error Occurred"

     Generic network error with multiple symptoms, the most typical of which being enabling DHCP in Windows while the game expects a static IP.